How To Write a Letter of Recommendation For College Admission

-A recommendation letter is a piece of document highlighting a candidate's character and work ethic to help them in various applications, including college applications.
+A recommendation letter is a document highlighting a candidate's character and work ethic to help them in various applications, including college applications.

-A person who has shared experience with the candidate in a professional setting will usually be tasked to write a recommendation letter.
+A person who has shared experience with the candidate in a professional setting will usually write a recommendation letter.

-A recommendation letter then helps the university admissions committee to have an honest overview of the candidate in terms of their strengths, weaknesses, and accomplishments.
+A recommendation letter then helps the university admissions committee have an honest overview of the candidate regarding their strengths, weaknesses, and accomplishments.

 Are recommendation letters important?

 Everything you submit for your college application is essential, and that includes your letter of recommendation.
-A recommendation letter helps in presenting your information to another person on another voice.
+A recommendation letter helps in presenting your information to another person in another voice.